AgonConsole8/agon-docs/docs/FAQ.md

 - [MOS firmware](https://github.com/AgonConsole8/agon-mos/releases/latest)
 - [VDP firmware](https://github.com/AgonConsole8/agon-vdp/releases/latest)

+## What is the difference between the Quark firmware and Console8 firmware?

+The original "official" firmware for the Agon Light was primarily written by [Dean Belfield](http://www.breakintoprogram.co.uk), with help from several other contributors, and was given the name "Quark".

+At the time of writing, the latest Quark firmware releases are Quark MOS 1.04 and Quark VDP 1.04, which were released in November 2023.
+Dean is a busy man with a full-time job, and a family to look after, so his available time to work on the Agon is limited.
+Since those firmware releases, he has concentrated his Agon efforts since then in developing and maintaining versions of BBC BASIC for the Agon.

+The Agon Console8 firmware started as a fork of the Quark firmware, made by [Steve Sims](https://www.patreon.com/c/SteveSims).
+An AgonConsole8 organisation was set up, and hard forks made of the Quark firmware.
+There are many reasons why this fork was made which won't be explored here.
+The two most important reasons however were to allow for a more rapid release schedule, and to have a wider organisation in place for looking after the firmware, to avoid the "hit by a bus" risk of a single owner.
+Initially all changes made to the Console8 firmware were raised as pull requests to be merged back into the Quark firmware, and broadly speaking the Quark 1.04 and Console8 2.0.0 releases were nearly identical.

+Owing to the pace of development, it stopped being practical to contribute changes made to the Console8 firmware back to the Quark firmware early in 2024.
+The Console8 firmware is a community effort, with contributions from several developers.
+The Console8 VDP and MOS now supports many new features, improvements, and bug fixes compared to the Quark firmware, and is still being actively developed.

+Despite it's name, the Console8 firmware has always been able to be used on all Agon platforms, including the Agon Light,Agon Light 2, and Agon Origins Edition.
+This will always be the case.

+In general any software written for Quark 1.04 should run on the Console8 firmware.
+Software that makes use of newer features added to the Console8 firmware however may not run on Quark.

 ## Which firmware do you currently recommend using on my Agon?

 We recommend using the Console8 firmware, as most development currently takes place there while staying compatible with previously released software.
 It's important to mention that the latest, most interesting games, make use of features that are only available in the Console8 (VDP) firmware, so make sure to use that.